Renewable Energy Competition

-- Connect to the one of unconnected alligator clips the ammeter (multimeter setting)
+- Connect one of unconnected alligator clips to the ammeter (multimeter setting).

-- Connect the rest of the unconnected cables (one from ammeter and one alligator clip) connect to pins of the capacitor with correspond polarity. (refer to Figure 10)
+- Connect the rest of the unconnected cables (one from ammeter and one alligator clip) connect to pins of the capacitor with correspond polarity (Figure 10).

 - Charge until the current is zero.